jzxycsjzy/multi_agent_anomaly_detection/README.md

 # Multi Agent Anomaly Detection
+We propose multi-agent anomaly detection (MAAD), a distributed architecture with lightweight machine learning models for real-time anomaly detection.
+MAAD deploys an agent on each service of microservices systems When a request triggers a sequence of services, each agent performs local anomaly detection based on its own logs, local context, and information extracted from its parent span service.
+For more details, please refer to our [IPDPS 2024 paper](https://ieeexplore.ieee.org/abstract/document/10579128).
 ## Environment requirement
 Linux.
 This system has been tested on Ubuntu 22.04, python3.7.1.
 # Python environment